-Database users should interpret the uncertainty information provided with a dataset and generate new uncertainty estimates for their own work.
-In doing so, they should be aware that the uncertainties provided by data collectors, or assessed by Trusted Nodes, might not be consistent: the uncertainties assessed by data collectors could be subjective and may not have been verified against authoritative sources of depth information.
-Very low uncertainty estimates should be treated with caution.
-There is no universally accepted best practice for the statement of uncertainty, although the 95% confidence interval is very common.
+Database users should interpret the uncertainty information provided with a dataset, anddataset and generate new uncertainty estimates for their own work.
+In doing so, tThey should be aware that the uncertainties provided by data collectors, or assessed by Trusted Nodes, might not be consistent: t.-The uncertainties assessed by data collectors could be subjective, and subjective and may not have been verified against authoritative sources of depth information.
+Very low uncertainty estimates should be treated with caution.\ There is no universally accepted best practice for the statement of uncertainty, although the 95% confidence interval is very common.
 The type of uncertainty reported should be well-documented, and embedded in the product's metadata.

 Users Beware.
 The DCDB provides no guarantee of the correctness of crowdsourced bathymetry observations.
-However, some Trusted Nodes might provide stronger guarantees for data that they aggregate.
-The database user must assume that residual blunders might exist that are difficult to capture in conventional uncertainty statistics.
+Higher Confidence of Reporting assessments for a data collector may increase confidence in a dataset, and However, some Trusted Nodes might provide stronger guarantees for data that they aggregate.
+The database user, however, must assume that residual blunders might exist that are difficult to capture in conventional uncertainty statistics.

-Database users should avoid over-confidence in uncertainty values when using interpolation methods that estimate their uncertainties from the geostatistics of the observations (e.g., kriging), since the data density may be insufficient for the purpose.
+Database users should avoid over-confidence in uncertainty values when using interpolation methods that estimate their uncertainties from the geostatistics of the observations (e.g., kriging), since the data density may not support accurate estimation of the required geostatistical measuresbe insufficient for the purpose.
 In practice, the assumption that all significant variability is captured by the geostatistics may not be valid for the real world.
 Database users should be aware of this, and should identify how they will compensate for sparse data in the dataset.
 Figure 14 provides a diagrammatic example of problems that can arise from applying geostatistical interpolation to sparse datasets.